Obstetrical Care

 Pain Management in Labor

+Active labor is the faster, more intense part of labor.
 This is the phase of labor during which we recommend you come to the hospital.
-This is also the point in labor during which many women prefer pain management.
+This is also the point in labor to consider pain management.

 Non-medical Methods for Pain Relief

-1. Hydrotherapy Warm water immersion in a tub is relaxing and provides pain relief for some women.
-Prentice Women’s Hospital has two large birthing tubs available for hydrotherapy use.
+Hydrotherapy: Warm water immersion in a tub is relaxing and provides pain relief for some women.
+Prentice Women’s Hospital has two large birthing tubs available on a first-come, first-serve basis for hydrotherapy use.
 These are available on a first come, first serve basis.
-At NMG Obstetrics and Gynecology, this is an option for our midwife patients.
-There are also certain complications and medical conditions that limit hydrotherapy as a safe option.
+At Northwestern Medicine Obstetrics and Gynecology, this is an option for our midwife patients.
+Certain complications and medical conditions limit hydrotherapy as a safe option.
 Please discuss more with your midwife if this is something you are interested in.
-2. Walking and position changes 3.
-Applying hot packs 4.
-Taking a warm shower 5.
-Sitting on a birthing ball 6.
-Massage |
+Showers are available in every delivery room and can provide some of the same benefits.

 Medical Methods for Pain Relief